-DRC’s South and Central Somalia programme is concentrated in the Banadir (Mogadishu and its environs), Hiraan, Bay and Gedo regions.
-In these four regions, DRC provides life-saving assistance, supports improved livelihoods, builds and rehabilitates infrastructure, and works with clan elders to build their capacities and strengthen local governance.
+DRC’s programmes in South Central are concentrated in the Banadir (Mogadishu and its environs), Hiraan, Bay and Gedo regions.
+In these four regions, DRC provides life-saving assistance, supports improvement of livelihoods, builds and rehabilitates infrastructure, and works with clan elders to build their capacities and strengthen local governance.

 Programme activities in Hiraan and Galgaduug are mainly related to agricultural development, Water, Sanitation and Hygiene education (WASH), improved livelihoods, as well as DRC’s expanding Community Driven Rehabilitation and Development programme (CDRD).

-In the capital Mogadishu, DRC’s humanitarian interventions cover a wide range of activities from the provision of shelter and basic non-food items in standardised aid packages (NFIs), to Water,Sanitation and Hygiene education (WASH), alternative livelihoods, cash relief and protection programmes.
+In the capital Mogadishu, DRC’s humanitarian interventions cover a wide range of activities, incl. provision of shelter and basic non-food items in standardised aid packages (NFIs), WASH, alternative livelihoods, cash relief and protection programmes.

-DRC’s Dollow programme is addressing critical needs for shelter, water and sanitation and hygiene education (WASH), and protection of internally displaced and their host communities.
+DRC’s Dollow programme addresses critical needs for shelter, water and sanitation and hygiene education (WASH), and protection of internally displaced and their host communities.

 In Somaliland, DRC works on emergency responses and long-term recovery and development projects.
 Recently, education and livelihood projects for youth, as well as projects within WASH, agricultural development, capacity building to strengthen local governance, and support to victims of gender based violence (GBV) was introduced.